 Snohomish County PUD originally started as a water utility in 1946.
-Over 75 years later, we proudly serve around 23,000 customers through the county.
+Over 75 years later, we proudly serve more than 23,000 customers.

 General water service questions: